 Memory is Our Home is written with the high school, college age reader in mind and beyond.
 A rich, living document, a thirty-year account that reveals a vibrant life of my mother’s family and the Eastern European, twentieth-century Jewish history and culture.
-Fascinates from the early paragraphs, rarely has a book been written that pencils so bleak a portrait of daily Jewish life during the interwar years in Poland, the Poland that was under Nazi’s murderess grip and the faith of Jews surviving throughout Russia and Uzbekistan during WWII.
+Fascinates from the early paragraphs, rarely has a book been written that pencils a portrait of daily Jewish life during the interwar years in Poland, the Poland that was under Nazi’s murderess grip and the faith of Jews surviving throughout Russia and Uzbekistan during WWII.
 My mother survived against all ads, in Russia, in the midst of all the tragedy she even experienced love.
 What followed was a shocking repatriation to the “vast graveyard” and Jewish life under a new kind of oppression, communism, in postwar Poland.
 Based on my mother’s diary, interwoven with her journals are stories she told to me throughout my life, as well as my own recollections as my family made a new life in the shadows of the Holocaust in Communist Poland after the war and into the late 1960s.
 By retelling this story I try to shed light on how the Holocaust trauma affected the next generation, the price my family paid when we said good-bye to the old world and the challenges we faced in America.

 It is said that in every survivor’s family, one child is unconsciously chosen to be a “memorial candle,” to carry on the mourning and to dedicate his or her life to the memory of the Shoah.
 That child takes part in the parents’ emotional world, assumes the burden, and becomes the link between past and future.
 I realize now that my mother chose me to be that candle.